Carlos Correa: 2020

-Platinum Glove Award and second All-Star selection (2021)
+2021: Platinum Glove Award and second All-Star selection

 On July 4, 2021, Correa was named a reserve to the MLB All-Star Game, his second career selection.
 He ranked fifth in the AL in OPS (.926) at the time.
 On September 21, Correa scored his 100th run on the season.
 He became the first Astro shortstop to ever score 100 runs in a season.
 Opposing teams continued to deploy shifts when Correa was batting, but he neutralized the strategy, significantly improving his results.

 In 2021, Correa batted .279/.366(9th in the AL)/.485 with 104 runs (7th), 26 home runs, and 92 RBIs, and grounded into 16 double plays (10th).
 He appeared in 148 games, his most since 2016.
 He established career highs in home runs, with 104 runs scored, and with 269 total bases, and tied his career high with 75 walks.
 On defense, Correa led the AL with +21 defensive runs saved (DRS) and ranked third among shortstops with 579 total chances, 384 assists and a .981 fielding percentage.
 Following the regular season, he was awarded both of his first career Gold Glove and AL Platinum Glove Awards in a season in which the Astros were also named the AL Gold Glove Team.
 The Houston chapter of the Baseball Writers' Association of America (BBWAA) named Correa the Astros' team Most Valuable Player, his first such award.
 He also won his first Fielding Bible Award and was named a Sporting News AL All-Star at shortstop.

 On October 12, Correa moved into sixth all-time in postseason runs batted in (RBI) with 54 (tied with Albert Pujols) with his two-run single in Game 4 of the ALDS versus the Chicago White Sox.
-In Game 6 of the World Series, Correa made his 73rd postseason start as part of the infield unit of José Altuve, Alex Bregman, and Yuli Gurriel, which was more postseason starts by any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, with 68 postseason contests started together.
+In Game 6 of the World Series, Correa made his 73rd postseason start as part of the infield unit of Jose Altuve, Alex Bregman, and Yuli Gurriel, which was more postseason starts by any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, with 68 postseason contests started together.
 On November 3, 2021, Correa was declared a free agent for the first time in his career.
 The Astros extended Correa a qualifying offer, valued at $18.4 million for one year, which he rejected.